ZCDumi/AG-Al-Chatbot/README.md

 # Analytics Group — Website Chatbot

 A guided chatbot for [analyticsgroup.co.za](https://analyticsgroup.co.za/) that helps site visitors understand AG's services and points warm leads to a consultation.
-Built with  *FastAPI backend and a React (Vite) frontend
 ## What it does

 - Greets visitors and explains what Analytics Group does.